HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_implement_queue_with_stacks.md

 ---
-title: "Implement Queue with 2 Stacks"
+title: "Implement Queue with Stacks"
 tags: [algorithm]
 keywords:
 summary:
 sidebar: mydoc_sidebar
-permalink: algorithm_implement_queue_with_two_stacks.html
+permalink: algorithm_implement_queue_with_stacks.html
 folder: algorithm
 toc: false
 ---

 ## Description
+这题是开放性的，没有要求用几个stacks

 Implement the following operations of a queue using stacks.
 * push(x) -- Push element x to the back of queue.
 * pop() -- Removes the element from in front of queue.